webstorm-tech/workflows/dotnet/README.md

     # The folder path that contains the project that will be published.
 Ex. `./src/MyWebProject`
     publishProjectFolder: ''

+    # The runner to use when executing the workflow.
+    # Default: ubuntu-latest
+    # Required: no
+    runner: ''

   # This is required as the workflow needs access to the `CODECOV_TOKEN` secret
   # Which is needed to publish code coverate results to Codecov
   secrets: